Liuziyi1999/ADAPT/README.md

 ## Dataset
 - Manually download the datasets [Office](https://drive.google.com/file/d/0B4IapRTv9pJ1WGZVd1VDMmhwdlE/view), [Office-Home](https://drive.google.com/file/d/0B81rNlvomiwed0V1YUxQdC1uOTg/view), from the official websites.
 - [VisDA](https://ai.bu.edu/visda-2017/) is a dataset from VisDA 2017 challenge.
 It contains two domains, i.e., 152397 synthetic images and 55388 real images.
+- [Mini-DomainNet](https://github.com/KaiyangZhou/Dassl.pytorch/blob/master/DATASETS.md#miniDomainNet) is a subset of [DomainNet](http://ai.bu.edu/M3SDA/), which is known as the most challenging dataset for UDA.

 ## How to Run
 We provide the running scripts in ```scripts/```.
 Make sure you change the path in ```DATA``` and run the commands under ```ADAPT/scripts/```.